-After moving notably higher over the past few sessions, stocks are turning in a lackluster performance in morning trading on Thursday.
-The major averages have been showing modest moves, holding close to the unchanged line.
+After recovering from an early move to the downside, stocks are turning in a lackluster performance in mid-day trading on Tuesday.
+The major averages have bounced well off their initial lows but are now lingering near the unchanged line.

 Hillary Clinton, Bernie Sanders and the other Democratic presidential candidates will be the main focus of the political world as they hold their first debate Tuesday night, but Donald Trump seemingly does not want to be completely left out of the spotlight.